 The Old Havana’s streets have become a whisper of tourists, anxious to learn about the history and culture that it offers.
 As part of the culture, culinary culture could not be absent.

-The Havana’s gastronomy is more than this and it is easy to find on its streets, offering great tasty food with great prices.
+The Havana’s gastronomy is more than this and it is easy to find on its streets, offering great tasting food with great prices.

 If you are a meat lover, a “pan de lechón” is a dish you cannot miss.
 It’s just as its name indicates: roasted pork on bread.
-The pork or lechón is seasoned with onions, garlic and citrics.
-It is a well known dish and autochthonous, that outside of Cuba is known as Cuban sandwich.
+The pork or lechón is seasoned with onions, garlic and citric.
+It is a well-known dish and autochthonous, that outside of Cuba is known as Cuban sandwich.